Egyptian Arabs in Israel: Status

-Egyptian Arabs living in Israel face significant challenges in relations with their home nation due to Egypt's very large amount of antisemitism and significant dislike of Israel.
-Many who have received Israeli citizenship have had their Egyptian Citizenship revoked, which often divides families and creates massive issues for those who still have family or obligations in Egypt.
-Egyptian media, society, and government have all vilified Egyptian Arabs living in Israel as traitors to Egypt and as a fifth column which Israel could use against Egypt in a future conflict.
+Egyptian Arabs living in Israel face significant challenges in relations with their home nation.
+Under Egypt's nationality law, Egyptians who acquire a foreign nationality need state permission to retain their Egyptian nationality.
+The Egyptian cabinet used that authority in 2023 to withdraw citizenship from three Egyptian citizens holding Israeli citizenship for obtaining foreign citizenship without authorization.
+Additionally, Egyptian media, society, and government have all vilified Egyptian Arabs living in Israel as traitors to Egypt and as a fifth column which Israel could use against Egypt in a future conflict.

-Egyptian Arabs in Israel by contrast have been treated well by the Israeli Government.
-Egyptians arriving in Israel are given 6 months of temporary residence but are not permitted to work.
-After the 6 months they are given temporary identification card which needs to be renewed every year.
-In Israel they have all the rights as Israeli citizens except that they cannot vote in national elections.
-After 5 years of temporary residence they become permanent residents and can apply to become Israeli citizens, though few choose to do this.
+Egyptians arriving in Israel are given six months of temporary residence but are not permitted to work.
+After the six months, they are given temporary identification card which needs to be renewed every year.
+In Israel, they have all the rights as Israeli citizens except that they cannot vote in national elections.
+After five years of temporary residence, they become permanent residents and can apply to become Israeli citizens, though few choose to do this.

-In 2017 the Israeli government approved the creation of a nonprofit organization to help Egyptian Israelis called the Egyptian Community in Israel (Hebrew: הגברת המצרית בישראל).
+In 2017, the Israeli government approved the creation of a nonprofit organization to help Egyptian Israelis called the Egyptian Community in Israel.